zxcand/PET/README.md

-iPET
-Here is our final project of NTU IOT course on 2015 spring.
+iPET (final project of NTU IoT course on 2015 spring)
 ======
+It's our final project of NTU IOT course on 2015 spring.

+We want to built a robot, which can follow us around

 Hardware:
   raspberry pi model B+ (with pi camera)
   3D models made by ourselves (see:  )